Royal Opera HouseCurrently Open [Closes at 11:00 pm]

 - Time Required: 03:00 Hrs

-- Tags: Entertainment, Family And Kids, Opera House
+- Tags: Entertainment, Opera House

 The Royal Opera House of London was inaugurated in 1732 and is popular ever since for commendable performances by world famous stars and professionals.
 The opera house features ballet performances and opera that would enchant music lovers especially.
 There is food served in the house as well.
 Although offering minimal variety, the kitchen here doesn’t compromise on taste.